stefanofa/awesome/TOPICS.md

 *   [mufeedvh/code2prompt](https://github.com/mufeedvh/code2prompt) - A CLI tool to convert your codebase into a single LLM prompt with source tree, prompt templating, and token counting.

-## code

-*   [cyclotruc/gitingest](https://github.com/cyclotruc/gitingest) - Replace 'hub' with 'ingest' in any github url to get a prompt-friendly extract of a codebase

-*   [code-hike/codehike](https://github.com/code-hike/codehike) - Build rich content websites with Markdown and React

 ## ingestion

 *   [cyclotruc/gitingest](https://github.com/cyclotruc/gitingest) - Replace 'hub' with 'ingest' in any github url to get a prompt-friendly extract of a codebase